LabKey/gradlePlugin/README.md

 on how to do that, including how to develop and test locally and the versioning information.

 ## Release Notes
+### 1.24.1
+*Released*: 26 January 2021
+(Earliest compatible LabKey version: 21.1)
+* Fix Distribution patchApiModule task to work when not building the api module
+* Fix gatherModules to use the proper configuration

 ### 1.24.0
 *Released*: 21 January 2021
 (Earliest compatible LabKey version: 21.1)